2020 Playbook: Soft Launch To Worldwide Launch Strategy for New Games Using Facebook Ads

-So we don’t need just one winning ad every week: We need that winning ad cloned into every language and optimized for every region.
-Of course, all those ads also have to be at the right aspect ratios and optimized for Facebook’s 14 different ad placements.
+So we don’t need just one winning ad every week.
+We need that winning ad cloned into every language and optimized for every region.
+Of course, all those ads also have to be at the right aspect ratios.
+In addition, optimized for Facebook’s 14 different ad placements.
 That’s when creative development gets really work-intensive.
 But the Creative Studio can handle that.
 They’re adept at creating all those variations efficiently.

 Dynamic Language Optimization

 That’s the creative development side.
 There’s also a huge amount of testing strategy required to grow campaigns like this.
 First, we have to decide when and how we’re going to use Dynamic Language Optimization.
 Also, when and how we’ll use Direct Language Targeting.
 These two levers can make a nice difference in campaign performance, but they don’t always work.
 Or sometimes they need tweaks to work well.